-The goal of open, diverse participation requires explicit and ongoing organizational effort to ensure that it happens for access, engagement and facilitation.
+The goal of open, diverse participation requires explicit and ongoing organizational effort, concerning group access, engagement and facilitation.

 3.1.
 Access

 Aiding participants with access to IETF materials and discussions means that it is easy for them to:

 - o Know what exists

 - o Find what is of interest

 - o Retrieve documents or gain access to discussions

 - o Be able to understand the content